Emotional Support Animal Laws in North Carolina

 Employment Laws

-If the emotional support animal is still not allowed at your place of work, then other accommodations can possibly be arranged.
+If your emotional support animal is still not allowed at your place of work, then other accommodations can be arranged.
 For example, perhaps you and your employer can arrange a few extra short breaks throughout the day to decrease stress without your ESA during the workday.
 In some instances, your employer may allow for shorter days and more remote work to accommodate your needs.

 Travel Laws

 The Air Carrier Access Act (ACAA) previously used to allow all ESAs in the cabin of a plane for free.
-However, the ACAA has since been updated and unfortunately ESAs are treated as regular pets on airplanes now.
-This means that airlines can charge a pet fee, and can make your ESA ride in the cargo if it’s too large or there are too many other pet reservations.
+However, the ACAA has since been updated and, unfortunately, ESAs are treated as regular pets on airplanes now.
+This means that airlines can charge a pet fee and can make your ESA ride in the cargo if it’s too large or there are too many other pet reservations.

 An ESA letter is the required official documentation that states the individual was evaluated by a licensed mental health professional and recommended an emotional support animal to deal with their emotional complications or disability.
 It essentially means the emotional support animal provides a benefit to the owner.
 As discussed, emotional support animals are protected in North Carolina by various housing laws.